department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/accessibility/accessibility-audit-updates.md

 -   Some research has been done by other teams

 ### Name tag
--   Currently, nametag is hiding above the first heading and there's a good chance a screen reader user wouldn't catch this (unless a beginner).
+-   Currently, nametag is hiding above the first heading and there's a good chance a screen reader user wouldn't catch this (unless a beginner)
+-   **Recommendations:**
+	-   Angela considers this like "basic information," which could be displayed right below the H1 under an H2 heading that says “basic information”
+	-   Or for less priority, it could be at the bottom of the page
+	-   In order to make it visible to the screen reader, it would need to be under a new H2 heading under the H1
+	-   If we put it above H1, we might not need to display it on each page, as it could get redundant.
+Instead, the nametag could be included and read out on Personal information only

 ### TTY (Direct Deposit)
 -   The help phone number is ok for the screen reader, but 711 is not.
 TTY is not part of the aria label and needs to be.
-Angela would put TTY prior to the 711 in actual link text.
+Angela would put TTY prior to the 711 in actual link text
 -   **_Resolved?_**

 ### Account Security
 -   If navigating by heading, it's easy to skip all main fields
 -   Headings can be changed to improve this page
+-   **Recommendations:**
+	-   Angela: "You can put the email address change at the top under H1 under an H2 and then another that says completed tasks (H2) -- or put the email part somewhere else and then get rid of the rest"

 ### Connected Apps
 -   Screen reader user is not aware of most content
 -   Headings can be changed to improve this page
+-   Recommendations:
+	-   Angela suggested having an H2 that says Connected Apps with the rest of the headings (app names) as H3, so a screen reader could easily skip down to Veteran programs and services

 ## Resolved Issues